 Health Gateway is an Ontario-focused, accessible web-based e-library, for people living with complex chronic illnesses and episodic disabilities and their caregivers that connects them to the resources that meet their needs, wherever they are in their care journey.

-Funded in part from the Ontario Trillium Foundation, an agency of the Government of Ontario, and Sun Life Financial, Health Gateway is the result of collaboration between Bridgepoint Health and the Canadian Working Group on HIV and Rehabilitation (CWGHR).
+Funded in part from the Ontario Trillium Foundation, an agency of the Government of Ontario, and Sun Life Financial, Health Gateway is the result of collaboration between Bridgepoint Health and realize.

 Episodic Disabilities Employment Network (EDEN)

 The Episodic Disabilities Employment Network (EDEN) is a network of people living with episodic disabilities, including HIV from across Canada who are seeking supports to find solutions to employment challenges.